nagaraju274/studio/README.md

 ## 🚀 Deployment

-This application is ready to be deployed with [Firebase App Hosting](https://firebase.google.com/docs/app-hosting).
+This application is ready to be deployed with [Firebase App Hosting](https://firebase.google.com/docs/app-hosting) but can also be deployed to other platforms that support Next.js (like Vercel, Netlify, etc.).

-### Important Deployment Steps
+### Deploying with Firebase App Hosting

 1.  **Set Environment Secrets**: Before deploying, you must set your environment variables as secrets in App Hosting.
 This is more secure than committing them in your `.env` files.
     ```bash